minalgk/account-details/README.md

 ************** How to Run**********

 1) The package is written using Eclipse IDE with Java 8.
-2) Build and run application (java -jar account-details-0.0.1-SNAPSHOT.jar) and run postman endpoints.
+2) Build (mvn clean install), run application (java -jar account-details-0.0.1-SNAPSHOT.jar) and execute postman endpoints.

 ********** Scope for further enhancements ***********